10 Ways Your House Can Make You Money

 If you do rent out your home to film productions, be aware that you’ll need a place to stay for the duration of the filming.

 Especially in big cities, car owners are always looking for a place to keep their vehicles.
 The same holds for boat and motorcycle owners.

 If you have room in your garage or even in your driveway, you may be able to offer that space up for cash, especially if you live in a busy part of town, such as near a hospital or a business area, where parking is scarce.
-Craigslist.com has a section devoted to parking and storage ads, making it very easy to offer up your spare parking spaces.
+Craigslist.com has a section devoted to parking and storage ads under its housing section, making it very easy to offer up your spare parking spaces.

 7. Leverage Your Equity

 Especially these days, relying on property values to increase isn’t a great way to make money.
 Still, you can borrow money against your home’s equity value to finance another investment.

 While you should only borrow money against your home if you’re confident that you can handle paying it back even if your planned investment goes south, it can be an easy way to get money to purchase a rental property, start a business, or otherwise invest.

 Co-working, the practice of sharing office space by individuals who run their own businesses or telecommute for different companies, has become popular.
 In Philadelphia, for instance, a group of co-workers rents space together at Indy Hall.

 If you’ve already got a great home office set up, nothing is stopping you from renting out a desk or two in your office area, along with an internet connection, of course.